 Testing for all individual pathogens is impractical and expensive.
 Bacterial safety of drinking water is monitored by testing for coliform bacteria.
 If tests reveal the presence of coliform bacteria, there is an indication that pathogenic bacteria, protozoa and viruses may also be present in the water.
 Some city/county health department laboratories as well as most commercial water testing laboratories provide bacterial testing for private well owners, for a fee.

 You can contact the nearest laboratory and ask for a drinking water bacterial purity test kit that will allow you to collect a sample of your well water and send it to the laboratory for testing.
 The laboratory must receive the sample within 48 hours of collection, otherwise it will not test it.

 Well Water Treatment Options

 If testing confirms the presence of coliform bacteria in your water, you should use an alternative water supply or disinfect your water supply until the problem can be corrected.
+Whilst a water heater can be used to kill off bacteria that enters the home it is best to err on the side of caution.
+First American amongst other advisors warn that if the temperature of the water heater is too low, bacteria like legionella can fester inside the heater itself.
+All in all, it is probably better to treat the bacteria at the source.
 Treatment methods proven to be effective for removal or inactivation of some pathogens like enteric viruses, Giardia, Legionella or Cryptosporidium include: